atomiv/atomiv.github.io/_pages/framework/03-software-architecture/01-overview.md

 ---

+TODO: Milan writing this page

+## Introducing Software Architecture

 Software Architecture is very important for the long-term maintainability of projects.

-## Introducing Software Architecture

 Something.